ACTION ALERT!

 Keep in mind that whatever you send may become a public record (except that your email address is protected per ORS 192.355, subsection 40).
 You do not have to use your full name.
 If you would like a response from your officials, an accurate e-mail address is necessary.

-School districts across Oregon have far more students who qualify for special education services than the state funds.
-West Linn-Wilsonville, for example, has 14% of students who qualify for special education services, but Oregon only funds up to 11%.
-This gap comes out to approximately $2.25 million annually.
-The largest districts in the state, Portland Public Schools and Salem-Keizer, each have 18% of their students who qualify, which, with many more students, comes out to many more millions.
+School districts across Oregon have far more students who require special education services than the state funds.
+West Linn-Wilsonville, for example, has 14% of students who qualify, but Oregon only funds up to 11%.
+This leads to a funding gap of millions of dollars.
+Two of the largest districts in the state, Portland Public Schools and Salem-Keizer, each have 18% of their students who qualify.

-Two critical bills are moving forward to the House Revenue Committee:
+Two critical bills are moving forward:

 - HB 2953 would eliminate the 11% special education funding cap